Anti-modern slavery & human trafficking statement

-In 2021, MSI partnered with The Mekong Club, a non-profit organisation focused on ethical and responsible business practice in global supply chains.
-This partnership supports MSI in assessing our supply chains, strengthening our approach to preventing modern slavery, and improving transparency in our supply chains through technical advice, training resources and guidance on legislation and compliance.
+In 2022, MSI renewed its partnership with The Mekong Club, a non-profit organisation focused on ethical and responsible business practice in global supply chains.
+This partnership supports MSI in assessing our supply chains, strengthening our approach to preventing modern slavery, proactively managing risks by conducting risk assessments and improving transparency in our supply chains through technical advice, training resources and guidance on legislation and compliance.

 The Anti-Slavery Policy is posted on MSI’s global intranet.
 Managers are also required to ensure that their team members adhere to the Code of Conduct, which includes the key principles from the Anti-Slavery Policy.
 All staff are also required to do an online training on the Code of Conduct, which covers MSI’s approach to modern slavery.

 All Global Support Office staff, Country Programme Human Resource and Procurement staff and Senior Leadership are required to complete a mandatory e-learning on preventing, identifying, and responding to modern slavery concerns within MSI’s operations and supply chains.